In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is libido.

 The term libido was first popularized by Sigmund Freud, who described it as “the energy, regarded as a quantitative magnitude… of those instincts which have to do with all that may be comprised under the word ‘love’.”
 He considered it to be an innate instinct, much like hunger, that is part of the id.

 According to Carl Jung, the libido “denotes a desire or impulse which is unchecked by any kind of authority, moral or otherwise.
 Libido is appetite in its natural state.
 From the genetic point of view it is bodily needs like hunger, thirst, sleep, and sex, and emotional states or affects, which constitute the essence of libido.”

-Low libido can occur as a result of mental illness, including depression and PTSD.
+Diminished sex drive can occur as a result of mental illness, including depression and PTSD.
 Psychiatric medications can also decrease libido, making it a bit of a chicken-or-egg scenario.

 Source: Wikipedia: Libido

 The Psychology Corner has an overview of terms covered in the What Is… series, along with a collection of scientifically validated psychological tests.